Abdallah0799/test_Instagram/README.md

 Then you will be able to run the API with command `python src/app.py`

-Finally you can access the user interface http://localhost:5000/
+Finally you can access the user interface on http://localhost:5000/